Middle Grade & Early Readers

 BRIDGET HODDER will make her debut with THE RAT PRINCE, a revisionist look at the Cinderella story, which will be published by Margaret Ferguson Books (FSG) in 2016.

 ALLISON K. HYMAS has an MFA in Creative Writing from Brigham Young University.
-Her debut novel is UNDER LOCKER AND KEY, the first book in a middle grade series about a sixth grader who specializes in retrieving lost or stolen items who is conned into stealing the school skeleton key and has to team up with his nemesis to get it back.
-She’s currently at work on book two.
+She is the author of the middle grade duology, UNDER LOCKER AND KEY and ARTS AND THEFTS, about a sixth grader who specializes in retrieving lost or stolen items for his classmates who is conned into stealing the skeleton key that opens all the school’s lockers and has to team up with his nemesis to get it back.
+She’s currently at work on her next middle grade, THE EXPLORER’S CODE, a mystery full of adventure and heart about family, friendship, and how much we can accomplish when we learn to let people in.
+With solvable codes and puzzles throughout, it’s The Westing Game with an Amelia Earhart twist.

 NICOLE C. KEAR is the author of the memoir NOW I SEE YOU, heralded as a Best New Book by People and Amazon, and chosen as a Must-Read by Family Circle, Redbook, Martha Stewart Living, Marie Claire UK and others.
 Her writing appears in the New York Times, Good Housekeeping, New York, Psychology Today, Parents, American Baby, as well as Salon, The Huffington Post and xoJane.
 She is currently at work on a chapter book series, THE FIX-IT FRIENDS, about a group of kids learning to solve their own social issues—with hilarious and heartwarming results.
 She lives in Brooklyn with her husband, three children, and two feisty goldfish.